-Distance Education programs are required to identify traditional program(s)/offering(s) from which learning outcome and student experience data will be compared.
+Distance Education programs are required to identify at least one traditional program/offering from which to compare learning outcome and student experience data.
 For example, comparisons might be made between:

 - The DE program and a comparable traditional program, such as - A face-to-face version of the same program. - A face-to-face program offered in the department or college at the same credential level [e.g., Aerospace Engineering MEng (DE) & Aerospace Engineering MS (FTF); Safety Engineering MS (DE) & Chemical Engineering (FTF)]. - Sections of key courses offered in online and face-to-face modalities.